duncanbradley/axis-extension/draft.md

 The default settings tended to produce charts where the highest axis break fell below the tallest bar.
 For the purposes of consistency, when the opposite situation occured, we automatically generated an alternative dataset to ensure the highest axis break appeared below the tallest bar.
 This dataset was used in both conditions.
 In our stimuli set, x alternative datasets were generated in this way.

-In experimental trials, plotted values consisted of relatively small proportions of the denominator value specified in the accompanying text (around 20% or 40%).
-To introduce variety and encourage attention, eight filler trials showed plotted values which were around 90% of their denominator value.
+In experimental trials, plotted values consisted of relatively small proportions of the denominator value specified in the accompanying text (roughly 20% or 40%).
+To introduce variety and encourage attention, eight filler trials showed plotted values which were around 90% of the corresponding denominator value.

 We included six attention check trials to assess participants’ engagement.
 These trials were similar to experimental and filler trials, comprising of text, a bar chart, question and visual analogue scale.
 However, participants were instructed to ignore the bar chart and provide a specified response on the visual analogue scale.

 # Procedure

 Participants were instructed to carry out the experiment using a laptop or desktop computer (not a mobile phone or tablet).
 After providing informed consent, participants completed a demographic questionnaire and Garcia-Retamero et al.’s (2016) subjective data visualisation literacy measure.
 Participants were asked to image they were a researcher tasked with determining the outcome of experiments and surveys.
 They were instructed to make an overall assessment of all data presented in the graph after studying the text, graph, and question.
 Items were presented in a random order.

-Questions were tailored to specific scenarios, but each question required participants to make a judgement about the data’s magnitude, along a given spectrum.
-For example, if the chart showed the number of people using public transport regularly, participants were asked to assess the popularity of public transport, on a scale from “very unpopular” to “very popular”.
+There was a total of 46 trials.

 Participants were permitted to move the response marker as many times as they liked before proceeding to the next trial, but could not return to previous trials.
 Finally, they were informed that all data presented was fictitious and were given the option to provide comments on the experiment and describe any strategies used.
 Average completion time was x minutes.

 # Design

 We employed a within-participants design: participants viewed 16 different charts in each of the two conditions (32 experimental trials total).
-We also included eight filler items and six attention check items.
+The correspondence between scenarios and conditions was counterbalanced using two lists.
+However, all participants saw the same versions of the eight filler items and six attention check items.

 # Participants